solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

    ![Start new SQL script from data lake file](./media/ex01-sql-on-demand-01.png "Create a new SQL script")

-10. Ensure the newly created script is connected to the `Built-in` pool and select `Run`.
+10. Ensure the newly created script is connected to the `Built-in` pool representing serverless SQL pool and select `Run`.
 Data is loaded by the built-in SQL pool and processed as if it came from any regular relational database.

     ![Run SQL script on data lake file](./media/ex01-sql-on-demand-02.png "Execute SQL script")

-    > SQL on demand is now named as **Built-in**

 11. Let us change the initial script to load multiple Parquet files at once.